 If they have a good appetite, but are just being fussy, I generally advise taking their food up for a few hours, then putting it down later.
 Most dogs will then eat it.
 Try not to get in the habit of giving your dog treats and human food if they don’t eat their dinner, as they’ll quickly learn to get picky with their food.
 If it is a hard food they suddenly don’t want to eat, but wet food is fine, consider whether their teeth could be sore – your veterinarian will be able to take a look for you.

 So that’s it – that’s what a vet thinks about dog diets.
 If you have a healthy adult dog, you can feed them wet food, dry food, or a mixture of both.
-The Purina Pro Plan Savor Classic range is my go-to dog food, coming top in both the wet and dry reviews.
+When it comes to fresh dog food, The Farmer’s Dog is our number one choice and for everything else, The Purina Pro Plan Savor Classic range is my go-to dog food, coming up in the top spots for both the wet and dry reviews.
 If your dog has a health condition, or is a giant breed or a small breed, there are lots of options for you.

 Dog food is a minefield.
 Between the marketing companies, the online reviews, the Facebook groups, the news, and the opinions of family and friends, it can be very difficult to find the best dog food for your dog.
 I hope we’ve made it a little easier for you to decide what to feed your dog, but if you have any further questions, I urge you to contact your veterinary clinic, who will have someone qualified to advise you.